 Another name for this protein is Her2/neu.

 Some cancers make extra amounts of HER2 receptor which allows them grow faster than normal cells.
 A patient with a tumour that makes extra protein will likely benefit from medications that block the action of HER2 such as trastuzumab.

-Pathologists can perform tests to see how much HER2 receptor a group of cells are making.
-One type of test is called immunohistochemistry and it allows the pathologist to see the HER2 receptor on the outside of the cell.
+Pathologists can perform tests to see how much HER2 protein a group of cells are making.
+One type of test is called immunohistochemistry and it allows the pathologist to see the protein on the outside of the cell.
 This test is given a score of 0 through 3.

 Immunohistochemistry scores for HER2: